Trans-Saharan slave trade: Trans-Saharan slave trade in the Middle Ages

-In the Muslim culture of the middle ages blackness became increasingly identified with slavery.
+In the Muslim culture of the Middle Ages, blackness became increasingly identified with slavery.
 This was justified by appeals to a specific interpretation of the biblical story of Curse of Ham that posited Ham had been cursed by Noah in two ways, the first, the turning of his skin black, and the second, that his descendants would be doomed to slavery.
 Muslim slave traders would use this as a pretext to enslave blacks, including black Muslims.
-In the late 14th century a black king of Bornu wrote a letter to the sultan of Egypt complaining of the continual slave raids perpetrated by Arab tribesmen, which were devastating his lands and resulting in the mass enslavement of the black Muslim population of the region.
-In Al-Andalus, the area of medieval Iberia under Islamic control, black Muslims could be legally held as slaves.
+In the late 14th century, a black king of Bornu wrote a letter to the sultan of Egypt complaining of the continual slave raids perpetrated by Arab tribesmen, which were devastating his lands and resulting in the mass enslavement of the black Muslim population of the region.
+In Al-Andalus, the area of medieval Iberia under Islamic control, black Muslims could be legally held as slaves in slavery in Al-Andalus.
 This all occurred despite the orthodox Muslim jurist position that no Muslim, regardless of race, could be enslaved.
-Even as late as the 19th century many of the common people in Islamic society still believed that enslavement based on skin color, rather than based on religion, was approved by the religious laws of Islam.
+Even as late as the 19th century, many of the common people in Islamic society still believed that enslavement based on skin color, rather than based on religion, was approved by the religious laws of Islam.

 In 1416, al-Maqrizi told how pilgrims coming from Takrur (near the Senegal River) brought 1,700 slaves with them to Mecca.
-In the late 16th century access to slaves in the areas of the former Songhai Empire in West Africa were cut off due to the anarchy in the area caused by the Moroccan armies' invasion of Songhai headed by al-Mansur.
-This necessitated the substitution of the former Songhai route with the Benghazi-Wadai route and others through Sudan.
+In the late 16th century, access to slaves in the areas of the former Songhai Empire in West Africa were cut off due to the anarchy in the area caused by the Moroccan armies' invasion of Songhai headed by al-Mansur.
+This necessitated the substitution of the former Songhai route with the Benghazi–Wadai route and others through Sudan.
 After Europeans had settled in the Gulf of Guinea, the trans-Saharan slave trade became less important.

 Arabs were sometimes made into slaves in the trans-Saharan slave trade.
-Sometimes castration was done on Arab slaves.
 In Mecca, Arab women were sold as slaves according to Ibn Butlan, and certain rulers in West Africa had slave girls of Arab origin.
 According to al-Maqrizi, slave girls with lighter skin were sold to West Africans on hajj.
 Ibn Battuta met an Arab slave girl near Timbuktu in Mali in 1353.
 Battuta wrote that the slave girl was fluent in Arabic, from Damascus, and her master's name was Farbá Sulaymán.
 Besides his Damascus slave girl and a secretary fluent in Arabic, Arabic was also understood by Farbá himself.
 The West African states also imported highly trained slave soldiers.

-Under the Saadi dynasty, Morocco's sugar industry was dependent on black African slave labor.
-According to Paul Berthier, the need for slave labor on Moroccan sugar plantations was a major reason for the 17th century Saadian invasion of the Songhai Empire.
+Under the Saadi dynasty, Morocco's sugar industry was dependent on Sub-Saharan African slave labor.
+According to Paul Berthier, the need for slave labor on Moroccan sugar plantations was a major reason for the 16th century Saadian invasion of the Songhai Empire.